fadeomar/outdoors/README.md

   adding padding in the body tag style will make a border for all the page .

   The clip-path CSS property creates a clipping region that sets what part of an element should be shown.
 Parts that are inside the region are shown, while those outside are hidden.

+  if we wnat to make any box absolute to move it we need to make the parent posititon relative

+  when resizing the image just change the height and then the width will be automatically edited